JLLQA/JLLQA_secondAssessment/README.md

 #### What to do if you don't have Eclipse IDE
 ```
 Step 1.
 Navigate to the link above --> "Download packages" and download the relevant option for your operating system.
 Step 2.
-Navigate to the download location and double-click to run the executeable and click "Eclipse IDE for Java Developers" followed by "Install"
+Navigate to the download location and double-click to run the executeable and click "Eclipse IDE for Java Developers" followed by "Install".
-	*NOTE* you must have a jdk installed alraedy before installing Eclipse or it will not install correctly
+	*NOTE* you must have a jdk installed alraedy before installing Eclipse or it will not install correctly.
 ```

 #### What to do if you don't have Visual Studio Code
 ```
 Step 1.
+Navigate to the link above --> "Download".
 Step 2.
+Navigate to the download location and double-click to run the executeable.
+Step 3.
+Accept the agreement and click "Next".
+Step 4.
+Leave defaults and click "Next".
+Step 5.
+Click install.
 ```

 #### What to do if you don't have Postman
 ```
 Step 1.
-Navigate to the link above --> "Download packages" and download the relevant option for your operating system.
+Navigate to the link above --> "Download the app" and download the relevant option for your operating system.
 Step 2.
+Navigate to the download location and double-click to run the executeable.
 ```

 #### What to do if you don't have SonarQube
 ```
 Step 1.
-Navigate to the link above --> "Download packages" and download the relevant option for your operating system.
+Navigate to the link above --> Community --> "Download for free".
+	*NOTE* the download should start automatically.
 Step 2.
-folder StartSonar.bat
+Unzip the folder.
+Step 3.
+Navigate to bin\windows-x86-64 --> StartSonar.bat and double click the file.
+	*NOTE* cmd should popup if done correctly.
+Step 4.
+Navigate to the location of the clone repository --> Backend --> BM
+Step 5.
+Right click in the folder --> Git Bash here.
+Step 6.
+Once in the Git Bash enter the following command:
 	mvn sonar:sonar -Dsonar.host.url=http://localhost:9000 -Dsonar.login=admin -Dsonar.password=admin
+Step 7.
+Open a web browser and go to http://localhost:9000
+	*NOTE* if you are presented with "Log In to SonarQube" it has worked correctly.
 ```

 ### Installing